Shocking Answers to Shocking Questions

 First of all, at Positively and the Victoria Stilwell Academy we don't promote the use of positive reinforcement by itself, nor are we what some call 'Purely Positive' trainers.
 For more on that visit the links above.

 But as to this question, we'd remind the questioner that learning and behavior follow laws, just as gravity does.
 Both the laws of gravity and learning will still happen even if you do not believe in them.
 If you tell me that the laws of gravity are made up by egghead scientists who do not live in the real world, you will still fall to the ground should you step off a building.
-There are four quadrants to learning.
 'Positive' in the behavioral sense means 'adding' something to the environment.
 It is used in the mathematical sense (addition, subtraction, etc.) not in how you or the learner feels about it.
 Positive means added and negative means removed.
 Punishment means stopped.

 Let's take Positive Reinforcement for example.
 You take my hand and if I like it I smile.
 You are now more likely to take my hand, should you find my smile pleasant.
 I added something (the smile) that you found pleasant so that behavior is reinforced as in reinforcing a building with steel.
 Behaviors that are reinforced are likely to be repeated.
 This is how positive reinforcement works.
 It's not about the food itself, but about how the food affects the dog's brain.
 Food didn't always come in 50 lb. bags.
 Dogs had to find it.
 So the act of working for food is a very powerful reinforcer for dogs.
 (If you are interested in more, look up Jaak Panksepp, who called this behavior that lit up the brain the SEEKING circuit.)